The Boots Black Friday sale is big

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Boots Black Friday deals 2022: Best discounts to shop on Clarins, perfume, gift sets and more in the sale
+Boots Black Friday deals 2022: Best discounts to shop on Mac, perfume, gift sets and more in the sale

 There are hundreds of pounds to be saved across skincare, make-up, electricals and more